Possibility results for graph clustering: A novel consistency axiom: Conclusions

+In this article, we presented a novel weakening of Kleinberg's Consistency axiom, called Monotonic Consistency, which avoids its well-known problematic behaviour and is compatible with the other two axioms without replacing Kleinberg’s original definition of clustering algorithm.
+As far as we know, this is the only possibility theorem which only modifies the Consistency axiom while keeping Kleinberg's original set-up.
+Monotonic Consistency explicitly avoids Kleinberg's Consistency problematic behaviour by restricting the rate of expansion and contraction of the inter- and intra-cluster distances.

+In the process of proving our possibility theorem, we introduced a family of clustering algorithms inspired by Morse Theory in Differential Topology that uncovers the underlying flow structure in the natural graph representation of a data set with a similarity function.
+Three different instances of these algorithms satisfy each pair of Kleinberg's axioms, and one instance, \texttt{SiR Morse}, shows the possibility result for Monotonic Consistency.
+Although Morse clustering is, in full generality, a vertex-weighted algorithm \cite{strazzeri:2018}, here it is used in an `agnostic’ way for axiomatic purposes only: the vertex weights are an arbitrary, but fixed, labelling of the vertices.

+Lastly, we generalised Kleinberg’s axiomatic setting to graph clustering, including the impossibility result, and a possibility result for Monotonic Consistency and Morse clustering.
+These results generalise the previous ones in our paper from distances to pseudo-distances, where we allow zero values between distinct points.
+This is a more natural setting for graph clustering and community detection in networks, where a 0 weight simply means the absence of an edge, that is, the distance is `not defined', rather than the actual 0 numerical value.

+Although introduced in our work for axiomatic purposes only, it would be interesting to study Morse Clustering on its own, as a family of clustering algorithms for vertex-annotated data \cite{strazzeri:2018}.
+Moreover, we would like to know whether there are other clustering algorithms that satisfy our possibility result (the usual candidate, single-linkage clustering, does not) and whether there are any uniqueness results that characterise Morse clustering.

 \acks{We thank Francisco Belch\'i Guillam\'on for valuable discussions about Monotonic Consistency and metrics.
-Fabio Strazzeri was supported by a PhD studentship by Mathematical Sciences and the Institute for Life Sciences at the University of Southampton.}
+FS was supported by a PhD studentship by Mathematical Sciences and the Institute for Life Sciences at the University of Southampton.
+RSG was partially supported by The Alan Turing Institute under the EPSRC grant EP/N510129/.}